jakobzhao/geog458/labs/lab02/readme.md

 In this section, we will make a Twitter crawler to collect geo-tagged tweets.
 This crawler is based on `Tweepy` - a python based library which wraps the Twitter API.
 Tweepy provides a series of data crawling strategies - Harvesting geo-tagged tweets is just one of them.
 If you are interested in composing a more complicated data collection strategy, please refer to its documentation at <https://tweepy.readthedocs.io/en/latest/index.html>.

-We usually need to install libraries like tweepy using on command prompt (if a windows user) or terminal (if a Mac or Linux user).
+We usually need to install libraries like tweepy using command prompt (if a windows user) or terminal (if a Mac or Linux user).
 However, since we are working in Jupyter Notebook, we run the following code as shown in the script below to install a library.

 ```Python
 !python -m pip install tweepy